zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 and semicolon-separated paths on Windows.

-When including a literal connect point _in an environment variable_, we must URL-encoding.
+When including a literal connect point _in an environment variable_, it is percent-encoded as per RFC 3986 s2.1.
-Additional particular we require:
- - The first character of the unencoded literal connect point *must* be `[`.
+(The percent encoding is of UTF-8, even if the operating system's character set is not.)
+Percent-encoding must be applied to, at least: the path delimiter;
+everything other than ASCII graphic characters;
+the first character, unless that character is `[`.

+Thus we are able to guarantee:
-   (Thus, the first character of the encoded string must be `[` or `%`, which is never the first character of a valid absolute path.)
+ - The first character of the encoded string must be `[` or `%`, which is never the first character of a valid absolute path.
  - All path-separating characters (`;` on windows, `:` elsewhere)
    *must* be escaped when URL-encoding.
    (RPC client implementations *must* operate by first splitting the